redbadger/pillbox/Readme.md

   ![Tags Input](https://raw.github.com/redbadger/pillbox/master/pillbox_demo.gif)

-  Autocomplete does not support server round trip completion at th emoment.
+  Autocomplete does not support server round trip completion at the moment.

 ## How to use